saketsharma1234/jifflenow_project/README.md

 # Output
 Once executed it will provisioing VPC, with required subnets, gateway, route_table etc and provision one instance with ELB attached with created instance, the out put will provide your ELB hostname which can be used for accessing the helloword services.

+#Bootstrapping
-# user-data.sh file needs to be used for bootstrapping which will bootstrap the instance during orchestration and install docker on the provisioned host
+user-data.sh file needs to be used for bootstrapping which will bootstrap the instance during orchestration and install docker on the provisioned host